OpenBfS/dokpool-plone/README.md

 ```sh
 $ docker run --name elan5_standalone -dp 18081:8081 elan5/standalone:latest
 ```
-Your running ELAN5 is available on port 18081 on your host machine (http://localhost:18081).
+Your running Dokpool is available on port 18081 on your host machine (http://localhost:18081).

 In case you want to interact with the running container, use e.g.
 ```sh